arduino/help-center-content/content/Hardware Support/Nano Family/Reset-the-Arduino-bootloader-on-the-Nano-ESP32.md

 Try this:

-* Ensure that the **Esptool** option is selected in the **Sketch > Upload Using Programmer** menu.
+* Ensure that the **Esptool** option is selected in the **Tools > Programmer** menu.
 It needs to be actively selected, even if no other options are available.
 You will know the Esptool option is selected if a checkmark is displayed next to the name.

   ![The Esptool option in the Tools > Programmer menu.
 A checkmark indicates that the option is currently selected.](img/esptool-selected.png)